SCH-IT-MurdochUni/NetworkingLabs/README.md

 ```

-This is the main page where I am documenting all of my teaching materials.
-I hope to develop these over time.
+This is the main page where we will document many of our lab based teaching materials.
+These will be iteratively improved over time.